DimitriosKaratis/Optimization-Techniques-Projects/README.md

 - **MATLAB** was used for all implementations and simulations.
 - Detailed comments and explanations are provided in each `.m` file.
 - Reports are written in Greek, while the README provides an English overview.

----

-## 📚 Learning Outcomes
-Through these four projects, the following skills were developed:
-- Understanding of classical and modern optimization techniques.
-- Practical experience in MATLAB for numerical optimization.
-- Critical evaluation of convergence speed, robustness, and efficiency of algorithms.
-- Application of Genetic Algorithms to real-world inspired optimization problems.
-- Ability to compare theoretical guarantees with empirical performance across different classes of algorithms.